notarisj/KVStore/README.md

 ### Data Creation

-To create a random dataset to use in the server run the following commands
+To create a random dataset to use in the server run the following commands:

 ```
 $ cd git/KVStore/DataCreation/target